This page will give you information about a TMJ arthroscopy. If you have any questions, you should ask your GP or other

-Non-surgical treatment such as rest, taking anti-inflammatory painkillers and wearing a TMJ splint can sometimes help.
+Non-surgical treatment such as rest, taking anti-inflammatory painkillers and wearing a TMJ splint can usually help.

 A steroid injection into the joint can sometimes reduce pain for several months but may cause side effects if repeated too often.

 What does the operation involve?